 Permitted Discharge to a Water Body Subject to De-designation of a Beneficial Use

 The P&O Study will establish a program for the long-term management of salts in the Central Valley, including identifying locations that may serve as salt management area.
-For example, a groundwater basin that has had one or more beneficial uses de-designated due to salinity may be a considered a potential location for establishment of a salt management area.
+For example, a groundwater basin that has had one or more beneficial uses de-designated due to salinity may be considered a potential location for establishment of a salt management area.
 Accordingly, under the Phase I Salt Control Program:

+The Central Valley Water Board will take all appropriate actions to protect all designated or existing beneficial uses of surface waters and groundwater unless the Central Valley Water Board amends the applicable Basin Plan to de-designate some or all beneficial uses of the relevant waterbody and the State Water Board, Office of Administrative Law, and U.S. EPA (as applicable) approve the de-designation in accordance with the applicable law at the time of the proposed amendment.

 Permittee(s) that selects either the Conservative or Alternative Permitting Approach and then requests the de-designation of one or more beneficial uses from a surface water body or all or part of a groundwater basin based on salinity shall participate in the P&O Study even after the beneficial use de-designation is approved by providing at least the minimum level of required financial support throughout the Phase I program.
 The P&O Study shall evaluate all areas de-designated based on salinity for suitability as salt management areas.